paulkaiser/eawgo/README.md

 #### Ability to add players to a game that has not yet started
 #### Ability for game to stop accepting new players
 #### Ability to start main game loop once game is not accepting new players

+### Refactor game package
+Most nof the functions in the game package have to become methods, such that they operate on a specific instance of a running game.

+####  Change package functions into methods
+Change the following functions into methods that operate on a Game object.

+#### Make territories private to each game instances
+A game needs a private list of territories and a territory map.

+#### Segregate data structures into data.go

+#### Divide functions into different code files
+territory.go gets all territory loading functions/methods (and archives obsolete territory functions) turn.go gets all functions/methods that operate at the game turn or play level controller.go should be left with functions/methods that help initialize and control the game.

 ### Game server